vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/kapp-gs.md

     ```
     kapp -n kapp-demo inspect -a spring-petclinic
     ```

-    We’ll come back to this in a bit to dig further into what kapp does to keep track of resources and changes.

 1. We can also look at logs, which is especially useful if something fails after the pods are up. `kapp logs` will show all pod logs in the app.
     ```